Minera Escondida: History

 In 1978, J David Lowell proposed an exploration program along the porphyry copper belt between Chuquicamata in the north and El Salvador in the south.
 Minera Utah de Chile and Getty Mining (Chile) formed a joint venture to carry it out.
 On March 14, 1981, 'Pozo 6' the last scheduled borehole in the program, hit 52 metres of 1.51% copper at a depth of 240 metres and discovered the main Escondida orebody.
 More holes were drilled to delineate the orebody and a shaft was sunk to provide bulk samples for metallurgical testing.
 Construction of the mine started in 1988, which including the stripping of over 180 million tonnes of waste to get to the orebody.

 The Los Colorados concentrator started up at 35,000 tonnes per day in November 1990, and the first concentrate shipment was made at the end of the year.
 Expansion has been steady since then.
 In 1994, an ammonia leach plant to produce copper cathode from a portion of the concentrates was started up in Coloso, but was not economic and closed down four years later.
 In 1998, the oxide ore leaching plant was started up, which now has a capacity of 150,000 tonnes of copper cathode annually.
 Also in 1998, the Los Colorados concentrator was expanded to 120,000 tonnes per day.
 A second concentrator, the 110,000 tonnes per day Laguna Seca mill, started up in 2002, the Escondida Norte pit started production in 2005, and in 2006 a sulphide bioleach plant with an annual capacity 180,000 tonnes of cathode started up, as did a desalination plant in Coloso.

 Ownership changed when BHP acquired Utah Mining and then Texaco acquired Getty Oil and sold off its mineral interests.
 BHP bought these and then sold a 30% interest to Rio Tinto and 10% to JECO.
 It subsequently sold 2.5% to the International Finance Corporation.

+2022–2024 groundwater lawsuits

+Starting in 2022 indigenous Atacameño people sued Minera Escondida, Albemarle and Minera Zaldívar over damages to the Monturaqui-Negrillar-Tilopozo Aquifer.
+The lawsuit was joined by the Chilean state's Consejo de Defensa del Estado.
+Minera Escondida argued for its part that any effects of its water extraction have not had time to manifest downstream at the observation sites, due to the slow movement of groundwater, and hence that it was the extraction of the other two companies that had impacted it.
+The lawsuit ended in December 2024 in a conciliation agreement in which Minera Escondida and the other two companies were to compensate economically, socially and environmentally the indigenous Comunidad de Peine as well as paying for damages to the meadows of Tilopozo and the lakes of La Punta and La Brava.